harrymkt/mgh/Web/Source/docs.md

 # {{page.title}}
 Endless Battle is a game designed for visually impaired gamers.

-To contribute, either translation or site and/or documentation improvements, visit [this repository](https://github.com/harrymkt/endless-battle).
+To contribute, site and/or documentation improvements, visit [this repository](https://github.com/harrymkt/endless-battle).

 ## Shortcuts
 * Q : Turns left 45 degrees.